Sarah Schulmann-Palmer

 My Story

 I’m Sarah, a self-taught life coach and experienced in personal growth.
 I grew up in traumatic circumstances as a young child and teenager.
-I learned how to observe and understand the world around me, which enabled me to gain an insight into how to reverse the impact of childhood trauma as an adult.
+I learned how to observe and understand the world around me, which enabled me to gain an insight into how to reverse the impact of childhood emotional neglect as an adult.

 My mission is to help others who have gone through similar situations by teaching them skills in resilience, motivation and self-care.
 Through my online course I offer resources, advice and real-life examples from my own experiences which will help you gain the courage and strength you need to live your best life.
 With my support, you can turn your pain into power.